 The artwork is by Alex Morgado.
-The graphic design is by Douglas Imbrogno of Hundred Mountain Media, Huntington, WV (douglas@hundredmountain.org)
+The graphic design is by Douglas Imbrogno of TheStoryIsTheThing.com, Huntington, WV (douglasjohnmartin@icloud.com).

 The first edition of this book was made possible by funding from the West Virginia Children's Trust Fund, under an agreement with the Governor's Cabinet on Children and Families; the Child Abuse Prevention and Treatment Act Grant, administered by W.Va.
 Department of Health and Human Resources, Office of Social Services; and the Claude Worthington Benedum Foundation.